 Rich Lewis has been a daily practitioner of centering prayer since June 1, 2014.
 Centering prayer has changed his life.
 Rich enjoys writing short quotes and small articles that share the fruits he has experienced as a result of his centering prayer practice.
 These fruits include: compassion, listening, empathy, non-dual thinking, letting go, and presence to name a few.
 Rich looks forward to sharing the beauty of silence and centering prayer with others who want to learn more.

-Rich is currently writing a book with Amos Smith: Dynamic Unity: Historical Jesus and Cosmic Christ, which is scheduled to come out in 2018.
-Rich is a leader of writing and publicity for Recovering Christianity’s Mystic Roots (RCMR), a centering prayer and contemplative arts workshop leader, and has published articles for a number of organizations including Abbey of the Arts, Contemplative Light, Contemplative Outreach, EerdWord.com and Exploring Belief.
+Rich is currently writing a book with Amos Smith: Centering Prayer Journey: Discovering and Mirroring the Dynamic Christ and the Human Jesus, which is scheduled to come out in 2018.
+Rich is a leader of writing and publicity for Recovering Christianity’s Mystic Roots (RCMR), a centering prayer and contemplative arts workshop leader, and has published articles for a number of organizations including Abbey of the Arts, Contemplative Light, Contemplative Outreach, EerdWord.com and Exploring Belief and The Contemplative Writer.

 Rich was a guest on The Graveyard Cowboy At Midnight hosted by Clint Sabon.
 Enjoy Rich Lewis on Centering Prayer and Contemplative Prayer.
 You can also listen on iTunes.

 Rich and his family live in Ambler, Pennsylvania.

 AMOS’ EXPANDED BIOGRAPHY